joeygoesgrey/linkedln-bot/README.md

 - Run responsibly and follow LinkedIn’s Terms of Service.
 - Add natural delays and avoid aggressive posting to reduce risk.
 - Legacy scripts are kept for reference under `legacy/` (e.g., `legacy/browser.py`, `legacy/utils.py`), but the supported path is `main.py`.
+- If the AI API is unavailable or returns no content, the bot now falls back to local generation: it first tries your `CUSTOM_POSTS_FILE` templates (supports `{topic}`), then builds a randomized post from phrase sets.

 ## Contributing